hedgewithcryptohedgewithcrypto

 A key element to P2Pool is known as the “sharechain”, which is a sidechain running in parallel to Bitcoin.
 Each miner in P2Pool focuses on solving blocks of the sharechain which can be found much quicker due to a lower difficulty setting.
 However, these blocks are still fully functioning Bitcoin blocks.
 As a result, every so often a true Bitcoin block is found and posted to the Bitcoin blockchain for BTC rewards.
 Rewards are then distributed among all P2Pool contributors using the sharechain.
 The number of rewards is proportional to the number of sharechain blocks that an individual miner has previously created.

 Like solo mining, this means that rewards are distributed on a random basis that is dependent on when BTC block rewards are found.
-The variance of block rewards will, therefore, be slightly higher than traditional mining pools.
+The variance of block rewards will, therefore, be slightly higher than in traditional mining pools.
 However, as the number of miners searching for blocks is higher, the level of rewards is reportedly similar.

 The level of control offered by P2Pool may be attractive to some miners, however, it is worth mentioning that the setup is technically complex.
 As there is no centralized operator, there is also very little support if things go wrong.
-It is, therefore, a pool more suited to experienced miners and those that believe in the ideology of decentralization.

 P2Pool sets a 1% fee by default, however, the fee is an optional donation to help the development of P2Pool.

-7. ViaBTC
+8. ViaBTC

 ViaBTC is a Bitcoin mining pool that was first launched in 2016.
 The platform focuses on providing a professional and transparent mining service for its customers.
 Although slightly younger than competing mining pools, the operator has now served over 1 million miners located in over 130 countries and has developed a respectable reputation among cryptocurrency miners along the way.
 ViaBTC supports a wide range of cryptocurrency mining services besides Bitcoin such as BCH, BSV, FCH, ETH, and ETC.

 ViaBTC has focused on producing an encompassing ecosystem for Bitcoin miners that offers a broader appeal compared to its competitors.
-The platform offers a mining pool, ViaBTC wallet, access to the CoinEx exchange and Smart Chain and access to OneSwap’s decentralized exchange.
+The platform offers a mining pool, ViaBTC wallet, access to the CoinEx exchange and Smart Chain, and access to OneSwap’s decentralized exchange.
 In addition to the impressive ecosystem, ViaBTC has developed unique features to enhance the mining experience.
 These include smart mining and a one-click switch.

-ViaBTC mining poolViaBTC mining poolViaBTC mining pool 30-day hashrate and difficulty.
+ViaBTC mining pool 30-day hashrate and difficulty.

 Both smart mining and one-click switch options are situated within the umbrella of the “smart mining” module.
 Smart mining enhances returns by implementing an algorithm to switch between mining preferences.
-Likewise, one-click switch allows users to switch hashrate between multiple cryptocurrencies without needing to change configurations.
+Likewise, the one-click switch allows users to switch hashrate between multiple cryptocurrencies without needing to change configurations.
 Smart mining is available in the Bitcoin pool, which includes BTC and BCH.
-The one-click switch is also available in the Zcash pool that consists of ZEC and ZEN.
+The one-click switch is also available in the Zcash pool which consists of ZEC and ZEN.

 Rewards on ViaBTC are distributed through PPS+ and PPLNS payout schemes.
 PPS+ is charged at a 4% block fee and PPLNS is charged at a 2% block fee.
 The profitability for each payout scheme can be calculated using the platform’s pool hashrate chart.